ollewelin/Convolution-neural-network/README.md

 #define CIFAR

-Dependencies
-1. install cmake for use the of the CMakeLists.txt

-$sudo apt-get install cmake
+Dependencies:

-2. OpenCV
+1. OpenCV
 I was use this way to install OpenCV http://milq.github.io/install-opencv-ubuntu-debian/

-3. MNIST data set download to program root folder. http://yann.lecun.com/exdb/mnist/
+2. MNIST data set download to program root folder. http://yann.lecun.com/exdb/mnist/

-4. replace the "." with a "-" in all the 4 file names from MNIST "t10k-images.idx3-ubyte" to "t10k-images-idx3-ubyte" and so on my program ask for t10k-images-idx3-ubyte file name
+3. replace the "." with a "-" in all the 4 file names from MNIST "t10k-images.idx3-ubyte" to "t10k-images-idx3-ubyte" and so on my program ask for t10k-images-idx3-ubyte file name

+Compile by use make and Makefile

+$ make

+run

+$ ./exe_CNN